 “27 Publishers Who Accept Unsolicited Manuscripts” by Joan Y. Edwards

 I used to have 18 publishers listed.
-I updated it on August 17, 2014.
-It now has 27 publishers.
-Plus a link to the Poets & Writers Database for small publishers of poetry, who may also do creative non-fiction (memoirs).
+On August 17, 2014 I updated it to 27.
+Today, February 22, 2015 I updated it with 32 publishers plus a link to the Poets & Writers Database for small publishers of poetry, who may also do creative non-fiction (memoirs).
 I may add new ones every now and then without changing the title.
-When I have 37, then I’ll change the title.
 Thanks for reading my blog.

 It’s okay if in the past you didn’t submit your work, as many times as you desired.
 Forget about the past.
 Right now is a different time.
 Focus on this month.
 Check the guidelines for the publisher you’ve chosen.
 Look at the books they published.
 Do you like the illustrations on the covers?
 Are the books appealing to you?